 Employee Stock Purchase Plan.
-Effective October 1, 2013, Mallinckrodt began maintaining a broad-based employee stock purchase plan that provides eligible employees, including the named executive officers, with the opportunity to purchase Mallinckrodt ordinary shares.
-Eligible employees authorize payroll deductions to be made for the purchase of Mallinckrodt ordinary shares and, for fiscal 2014, Mallinckrodt provided a 15% matching contribution for all employees who received an initial equity grant post-separation and 25% for all other employees on up to \$25,000 of an employee's payroll deductions in any calendar year.
-All shares are purchased on the open market by a designated broker and are required to be held by participants for 12 months after purchase.
+Our Board of Directors adopted, and our shareholders approved, our 2016 Employee Stock Purchase Plan, which we refer to as the ESPP.
+The ESPP is designed to qualify as an "employee stock purchase plan" under Section 423 of the Code.
+Eligible employees authorize payroll deductions to be made for the purchase of ordinary shares and, for fiscal 2017, we provided a 15% discount for all employees who participated in this program for up to \$25,000 of an employee's payroll deductions in the calendar year.
+Shares utilized were treasury shares and are required to be held by participants for 12 months after purchase.

 Severance Benefits.
-Mallinckrodt maintains an executive severance plan which provides benefits to Mallinckrodt senior executives upon an involuntary termination of employment for any reason other than cause, permanent disability or death.
-We provide this plan to enable our executives to devote their full attention to Mallinckrodt matters by ensuring they will have some financial security in the event of an involuntary termination of employment without cause.
-Severance benefits, in the form of base salary continuation, bonus and health benefits are generally payable for 18 months (24 months for our President and Chief Executive Officer) following a qualifying termination of employment.
-Receipt of these benefits is conditioned upon the named executive officer signing a release of any claims against Mallinckrodt.
+We maintain an executive severance plan that provides benefits to our senior executives upon an involuntary termination of employment for any reason other than cause, permanent disability or death.
+We provide this plan to enable our executives to devote their full attention to our business by ensuring they will have some financial security in the event of an involuntary termination of employment without cause.
+Severance benefits, in the form of base salary continuation, bonus and health benefits are generally payable for 18 months (24 months for our CEO) following a qualifying termination of employment.
+Executives whose employment is involuntarily terminated without cause during the first twelve months of employment receive base salary continuation and health benefits for 9 months (12 months for our CEO) and do not receive a bonus.
+Receipt of these benefits is conditioned upon the executive signing a release of any claims against us.

 Change in Control Benefits.
-Mallinckrodt maintains a change in control plan which provides benefits to certain Mallinckrodt senior executives upon an involuntary termination of employment or good reason resignation that occurs during a period shortly before and continuing after a change in control (a double trigger arrangement).
+We maintain a change in control plan that provides benefits to certain senior executives upon an involuntary termination of employment or good reason resignation that occurs during a period shortly before and continuing after a change in control (a double-trigger arrangement).
 We provide this plan to encourage our executives to remain neutral in the face of a potential transaction that may benefit shareholders but result in the loss of the executive's employment.
-Benefits are generally payable following a qualifying termination of employment in a lump-sum cash payment equal to 1.5 times (2 times for our President and Chief Executive Officer) the sum of the executive's base salary and the average of the executive's bonus for the previous three fiscal years.
-Additional benefits provided upon a change in control termination include full vesting of outstanding equity awards, continued subsidy for health plan premiums for an 18-month period (24 months for our President and Chief Executive Officer) and outplacement services.
-Receipt of change in control severance benefits is conditioned upon the executive signing a release of any claims against Mallinckrodt.
+Benefits are generally payable following a qualifying termination of employment in a lump-sum cash payment equal to 1.5 times (two times for our CEO) the sum of the executive's base salary and the average of the executive's bonus for the previous three fiscal years.
+Additional benefits provided upon a change in control termination include full vesting of outstanding equity awards (double-trigger), continued subsidy for health plan premiums for an 18-month period (24 months for our CEO) and outplacement services.
+Receipt of change in control severance benefits is conditioned upon the executive signing a release of any claims against us.
 The plan does not provide excise tax gross-ups.